cofx22/blog/posts/to-transduce-or-not-to-transduce.md

 If this transducer is called without arguments, there's nothing for it to do, so it calls the reducing function without arguments.
 If this transducer is called with a single argument, there's also nothing for it to do, so it calls the reducing function with the single argument.
 If the transducer is called with two arguments, it checks its local state to see whether or not the new input value should be included in the result.
-This is where it get's interesting.
+This is where it gets interesting.

 The contract for transducers says that a transducer may be invoked by different threads, but not at the same time.
 A given transducer could be used to process some values on one thread for some time and then later to process some other values on another thread.